 DOE

-The Department of Energy will soon require the use of the Common Forms for Biosketch and Current and Pending (Other) Support.
+The Department of Energy requires the use of the Common Forms for Biosketch and Current and Pending (Other) Support.

 For applicants, recipients, and subrecipients required to submit transparency of foreign connections disclosures, the DOE provides a sample Transparency of Foreign Connections Disclosure and Certification.